-If a member of staff becomes aware of an incident involving making or sharing nudes/semi-nudes, they should follow the child protection procedures and refer to the DSL immediately.
+If a member of staff becomes aware of an incident involving youth produced sexual imagery they should follow the child protection procedures and refer to the DSL immediately.

 The member of staff should confiscate the device involved and set it to flight mode or, if this is not possible, turn it off.
-Staff must not view, copy, or print the images.
+Staff must not view, copy or print the youth produced sexual imagery.